The need for social impact measurement tools is becoming more and more apparent, especially in the philanthropy and impact investment sectors.

-1. Survey is just one piece of a puzzle
+1. Surveys are just one piece of a puzzle

-- Program investment based on demonstrating social change
+- Is program investment based on demonstrating social change?

 2. Survey vs. Results Collection

-The survey is useful in gathering one-dimensional data from stakeholders as a baseline, pre, and post feedback.
+Surveys are useful in gathering one-dimensional data from stakeholders, such as baseline data, and pre and post feedback data.
 This process should not be confused with collecting results.
-At the high level, there are two types of result gathering from organizations or partners,
+At a high level, there are two types of results-gathering from organizations or partners:

 1) Output and outcome-oriented results